Commit To Health Program

 Today’s youth and teens face a variety of chronic illnesses that have been linked to a lack of activity, poor nutrition and too little time outdoors.
 Access to parks and recreation programs have been proven to be a key to overcoming these issues and promoting healthy youth.

-Parks and Improved Mental Health and Quality of Life
+Parks & Improved Mental Health & Quality of Life

 More time spent in parks and green spaces can help individuals fight against mental health issues like depression, anxiety and stress.
 Making sure that all people have access to parks and outdoor programming is a critical way to increase these positive effects on health and quality of life for your community.

 |January (PDF)||Use these resources to learn about healthy cooking techniques, meal preparation and making healthier food choices as a family in the month of January.|

 |February (PDF)||Celebrate National Heart Month by creating healthier habits at home!
 This February, find some healthy alternatives to reduce sugar consumption, as too much can lead to heart disease and obesity.|

 |March (PDF)||March Madness is here!
 This month get "mad" about reading the ingredient lists!
 Do you know how to read a food label?
 How can you find hidden sugar and fats?
 Is there too much sodium in the products you are buying?
 Use the resources below to find healthier foods to serve to your family.|

 |April (PDF)||Tax time reminds us to pay attention to our bills, including the cost of food we provide for our families.
 Take steps to make grocery shopping easier this April!
 Learn how to create shopping lists with healthy and nutritious foods while on a budget!|